uktrade/copilot-tools/dbt_copilot_helper/README.md

 # DBT Copilot Tools

+## Deprecated

+This package has been deprecated.
+Please switch to using [dbt-platform-helper](https://pypi.org/project/dbt-platform-helper/).

+## Introduction

 This package contains a set of tools in the form of a Command Line Interface (CLI) primarily for transferring applications/services from [GOV.UK PaaS](https://www.cloud.service.gov.uk) to Department for Business and Trade (DBT) PaaS which augments [AWS Copilot](https://aws.github.io/copilot-cli/).
 These tools can also be used to provision AWS resources and/or make sure the CloudFormation templates conform to best practices.

 ## Getting started